buildingSMART/IFC5-development/src/readme.md

 # IFC5 Viewer

-This directory contains the viewer source code, as well as the code that is deployed to the buildingsmart url.
+This directory contains the code for the ifc5 viewer, as well as the code that is deployed to the buildingsmart url.

 # Local viewing